cwendorf/BASE/README.md

 # BASE: Basic Analytical Statistics with Excel

-## CREATE: Course R E A T with Excel
+## CREATE: Course Resource for Editing and Analyzing Tutorials with Excel

 ## ARISE: Arelational and Relational Interval Statistics with Excel

 ## EASE: Estimation Approach to Statistics with Excel